vdlbk/mimir/SUPPORTED_CARDS.md

 # Supported cards

-Note: It is quite painful to have reliable information about payment card pattern and length.
-So if something is not accurate, or complete.
-Please do not hesitate to submit an issue, and we'll try to fix it as soon as possible.
+> Note: It is quite painful to have reliable information about payment card patterns and lengths.
+So if something is not accurate, or complete, please do not hesitate to submit an issue, and we'll try to fix it as soon as possible.

 | Constant name | FullName | Card Prefix | Length |
 | ------------- | -------- | ----------- | ------ |